National Insurance Hike: Read our update

 A financial comparison table titled 'Pension Bonus Sacrifice' based on a salary of £60,000 and a bonus of £4,000.
 The table compares taking a bonus as cash versus paying it into a pension.
 In the 'Taken as cash' scenario, £4,000 is reduced by a 40% income tax (£1,600) and 2% national insurance (£80), leaving a 'Bonus After Tax' of £2,320.
 In the 'Paid into pension' column, the entire £4,000 bonus is allocated to the pension without any deductions, resulting in a 'Bonus After Tax' of £4,000.

+While bonus sacrifice offers many benefits, there is a few restrictions to keep in mind.
 There is an annual allowance of £60,000 a year that can be paid into a pension, or up to 100% of earnings.
 This includes employer and employee contributions.
 For those with a large annual bonus, you’ll need to make sure you’re under these limits or you could face a tax charge.

 However, if you’ve been part of a pension scheme for a few years, it’s also worth noting you can temporarily boost your annual allowance by carrying forward your pension allowance from previous years.